NLeSC/spot-tutorial/README.md

-# spot-tutorial

-This repo contains the gitbook source files for the SPOT tutorial.
+This repo contains the gitbook source files for the [SPOT](https://github.com/NLeSC/spot) tutorial.
+For the rendered gitbook, go [here](https://nlesc.github.io/spot-tutorial/tutorial/).

 For development, follow these steps: